 The fraction affected variable shows the proportion of minimum wage workers on a farm in the pre-policy period.
 We use the pre-policy (2011-2013) mean of the fraction of workers earning below the new minimum wage to compute the fraction of affected workers variable.
 This value is time-invariant for each farm and ranges from 0 to 1, with the least affected farms at the bottom of the distribution and the most affected farms at the top.
-As shown in Table 3 and Figure 1, more than 15% of farms were already paying all their workers above the new minimum wage before it was implemented, and were therefore not directly affected by the minimum wage hike.
+As shown in Figure 1, more than 15% of farms were already paying all their workers above the new minimum wage before it was implemented, and were therefore not directly affected by the minimum wage hike.
 On the other hand, around 5% of farms almost exclusively employed workers that earned below the new minimum wage.
 About 65% of workers on the median farm fell below the new threshold.

 Table 3: Percentiles of Fraction of affected workers